Covariant formulation of f(Q) theory

-The form of non-metricity tensor which satisfies the cosmological principle has already been derived in \cite{Minkevich:1998cv}, but we haven't found the proof of it, so we will give a proof in Appendix.\ref{proof of Q form}.
-A better form is given in \cite{Iosifidis:2020gth}.
-For all six spatial Killing vectors $\zeta^{\mu}$, $\mathscr{L}_{\zeta} Q_{(r)\alpha\mu\nu} =0$ gives
+The form of non-metricity tensor which satisfies the cosmological symmetries has already been derived in \cite{Minkevich:1998cv}.
+But we have not found a proof, so we give a proof in \ref{proof of Q form}.
+A better form was given in \cite{Iosifidis:2020gth} in which the non-metricity tensor which satisfies $\mathcal{L}_{\zeta} Q_{(r)\alpha\mu\nu} =0$ for all six spatial Killing vectors $\zeta^{\mu}$ was written as